WillyPhan06/Concurrency-Project-CLI-Concurrent-Downloader/README.md

 For the concurrency project, I'm creating a CLI (Command-line Interface) Concurrent Downloader to download data from such websites concurrently!

-Follow instructions below the high level diagram or check how_to_use.txt in the repo.
+Follow instructions at the bottom or check how_to_use.txt in the repo.

 Check out my benchmark and analysis comparing downloading using threading, asyncio, and multiprocessing of 10 URLS and 100 URLS in my Road Map Repo: